instrumentisto/medea/docs/rfc/0002-webrc-client-api.md

 }
 ```

-Servers requests [RTCPeerConnection] creation.
+`Media Server` notifies about necessity of [RTCPeerConnection] creation.

 Params:
 1. `peer`: peer connection settings.
-2. `sdp_offer`: if `None`, client should create [SDP Offer] and pass it to the server.
-If `Some`, client should set it as remote description, then create [SDP Answer], set it as local description, and pass it to the server.
+2. `sdp_offer`: if `None`, client should create [SDP Offer] and pass it to the server; if `Some`, client should set it as remote description, then create [SDP Answer], set it as local description, and pass it to the server.
-3. `ice_servers`: just list of ice servers that should be passed to [RTCPeerConnection] constructor.
+3. `ice_servers`: list of [ICE server]s that should be used to construct [RTCPeerConnection].

-The most important part of `Peer` object is list of tracks.
-All `TrackDirection::Send` tracks must be created according to their settings and added to the `Peer`.
-If there is at least one `TrackDirection::Recv` track, then created [RTCPeerConnection] must be ready to receive tracks (`recvonly`/`sendrecv` SDP).
+The most important part of `Peer` object is a list of `Track`s.
+- All `TrackDirection::Send` `Track`s must be created according to their settings and added to the `Peer`.
+- If there is at least one `TrackDirection::Recv` `Track`, then created [RTCPeerConnection] must be ready to receive `Track`s (`recvonly`/`sendrecv` SDP).
 Currently, there are multiple ways to achieve this on client side and concrete implementation is not part of this RFC.

 ##### Examples